 We also have the opportunity to use our dogs in our hunting practices

-in the Netherlands and we hunt in Italy, Scotland and Denmark.
-We
+in the Netherlands and we hunt in Italy and Scotland.
+We are longtime

-are longtime member of the Bracco Italiano Club of Italy (SABI)
+member of the Bracco Italiano Club of Italy (SABI) and each year

-and each year we travel down to Italy several times to participate
+we travel down to Italy several times to participate in the shows

-in the shows and field competitions that this club organizes.
-Over
+and field competitions that this club organizes.
+Over the years

-the years we have built up close friendships with Italian Bracco
+we have built up close friendships with Italian Bracco Italiano

-Italiano kennel owners.
-Through our visits to Italy, we remain aware
+kennel owners.
+Through our visits to Italy, we remain aware of the

-of the breed specific issues.
-And we go out regularly with our dogs
+breed specific issues.
+And we go out regularly with our dogs to

 name di Ala D'Oro (wing of gold) is derived from an Italian motorbike